How does SnapChat Make Money – Unicorn Economy Analysis

 Wait for it… It is as simple as “Advertising“.

 The more you are hooked on the Free Platform, the more money they will make from the publishers or the advertisers.

 Advertisers are hungry for all sorts of Channels – Like TV, Print, Radio, OOH (Out of Home), In-App, Content Marketing, Email Marketing, SMS Marketing etc. etc.

 This was it!
 Pretty small for a company the size of 10 Billion USD.
-I personally don’t see any value ad in the product that they have built except when it’s in the hands of an advertising magnet like FaceBook or Google exactly similar to how the twitter business model is pretty much useless to any one except these two exactly like LinkedIn business model is in the hands of MicroSoft (Useless).
+I personally don’t see any value-add in the product that they have built except when it’s in the hands of an advertising magnet like FaceBook or Google exactly similar to how the twitter business model is pretty much useless to anyone except these two exactly like LinkedIn business model is in the hands of Microsoft (Useless).